Discreet Investigation Service

 If an email or computer warning requires you to submit information or call a telephone number, this is most definitely a scam.
 If you are unsure how to fix a virus, call professional IT support.
 Do not send sensitive information or credit card data via email as it is an insecure method of communication.

 Finally, if anyone contacts you and tries to use authority or position to get personal information, verify who you are speaking with before you provide it.
-Your credit card company or car warranty service, should not have to call you to verify the personal information they already have.
+Your credit card company or car warranty service should not have to call you to verify the personal information they already have.
 This is a phishing scheme.